Venus Swings By Regulus And The Moon On Monday And Toward The End Of Week

 The two have begun to move closer to one another since Saturday and will be keeping each other company until July 12.
 Their closest approach, slated for Monday night, will see Venus and Regulus come within a distance of only one degree from each other.

-To get the best our of your stargazing experience, keep your binoculars close by and “look low toward the west around 9:45 p.m. local time,” advises Space.com.
+To get the best out of your stargazing experience, keep your binoculars close by and “look low toward the west around 9:45 p.m. local time,” advises Space.com.

 If tonight Venus and Regulus can be seen side by side, their position will subtly change over the next couple of days, until the planet ends up sitting directly above the star on Tuesday night.